Lead acid Battery Recycling

 A Paradigm for battery recycling in a circular economy

-In this blog, we will be looking at battery recycling particularly lead acid batteries as a model for the energy storage industry.
+Battery recycling, particularly lead acid batteries is a model for the energy storage industry.
 We are all aware of the concept and benefit of a circular economy.
 The most critical part of that is having not only recycling processes for used goods but also an established, safe infrastructure for collection and transport of the scrap materials.
 With the burgeoning use of batteries for many commercial and industrial applications, notably electric vehicles and Energy Storage Systems, there is increasing concern over the sourcing of battery raw materials and the recyclability of those batteries.
 It is fairly obvious that their recyclability and the availability of raw materials for their manufacture are inextricably linked.

 There are several electrochemical storage technologies which currently represent the majority of battery manufacturers and users in the world today.

 Figure 1.
 The proportion of different battery chemistries sold worldwide as a function of MWh

 Fig. 1 shows the approximate split by global MWh sales of the different types of batteries produced annually.
 Clearly lead acid and lithium-ion battery are two technologies that dominate the current battery markets.
 Equally clear, is the very rapid growth rate of li-ion batteries, and there are concerns about this growth rate.
 One is the lack of a commercial recycling process for lithium batteries which may result in the end of life disposal problems.